Regulating water resources

 - management and control of water resources on behalf of all South Australians

 - prescribing water resources, granting entitlements to water and setting sustainable limits and caps on use

 - providing individual rights to water

-The Natural Resources Management Act 2004 provides a framework for the sustainable and integrated management of the State’s water resources including surface water (such as dams), groundwater (such as bores) and watercourse water.
+The Landscape South Australia Act 2019 provides a framework for the sustainable and integrated management of the State’s water resources including surface water (such as dams), groundwater (such as bores) and watercourse water.

-DEWNR and regional NRM boards are the key bodies that administer water resource management provisions of the Act.
+The department and regional landscape boards are the key bodies that administer water resource management provisions of the Act.

-Water management frameworks are further defined through NRM planning including Regional Natural Resources Management Plans and water allocation plans for prescribed water resources and water affecting activity control policies.
+Water management frameworks are further defined through regional landscape planning including Regional Landscape Plans, water allocation plans for prescribed water resources and water affecting activity control policies.